alexanderp99/RAG-enhanced-local-LLM/README.md

 We can install the software ollama on linux like this
 > curl -fsSL https://ollama.com/install.sh | sh

-Then we fetch the LLM from ollama
+We install all ollama requirements with:

-> ollama pull 'llama3:instruct'
+> python src/ModelTypes/modelTypes.py

 # Usage